Cooperative Extension Educator, Child Development

 National Network for Child Care - NNCC.
 Part of CYFERNET, the National Extension Service Children Youth and Family Educational Research Network.
 Permission is granted to reproduce these materials in whole or in part for educational purposes only(not for profit beyond the cost of reproduction) provided that the author and Network receive acknowledgment and this notice is included:

 Reprinted with permission from the National Network for Child Care - NNCC.
-Malley, C. (1991). *Toddler development*.
+Malley, C. (1991). *Preschooler development*.
 (Family Day Care Facts series).
 Amherst, MA: University of Massachusetts.

 FORMAT AVAILABLE:: Available only on the Internet